 - 1. Notification of appropriate law enforcement agency. - 2.
 Out-of-school suspension of the student for a period of one (1) to ten (10) days to be determined in accordance with the school's discipline plan or as deemed appropriate by the school's administration. - 3.
 Notification of parents/guardians of out-of-school suspension in accordance with out-of-school suspension procedures. - 4.
-Threats of school violence will be taken seriously.
-This includes threats of violence, direct or indirect, toward an individual, group, or the school itself.
-In addition to the above actions, when deemed appropriate, school administrators have the right to refer a student who makes or poses a threat of school violence for a violence-risk evaluation/threat assessment through the school district's Student Services Department.
-If the risk level of the threat assessment is "High" the student will continue the out-of-school suspension and be recommended for a Disciplinary Hearing regarding the removal from the regular school program through alternative placement or expulsion. - 4.
 A threat is a communication of intent to harm someone that may be spoken, written, gestured, or expressed in some other form, such as via text messaging, email, or other digital means.
 An expression of intent to harm someone is considered a threat regardless of whether it is communicated to the intended target(s) and regardless of whether the intended target is aware of the threat.
 Threats may be implied by behavior that an observer would reasonably regard as threatening, planning, or preparing to commit a violent act and can be direct or indirect, toward an individual, group, or the school itself.
 When deemed appropriate, the school-based Threat Assessment Team will follow the district's board approved threat assessment process as outlined in the Comprehensive State Threat Assessment Guidelines (CSTAG).
 Through this process, if a threat is deemed to be "Very Serious Substantive," a Mental Health Assessment would be conducted by a School Psychologist and the student may be referred for alternative placement as recommended by the district's Mental Health Support Committee.
 Students making serious substantive threats will be referred to school and/or community-based counseling.